 This is an introduction to Environmental Science.
 This course focuses on environmental pollution: water pollution, air pollution, soil pollution, solid and hazardous waste pollution; topics of global environmental ecosystems, sustainability, climate change, food and agriculture, soil degradation, fossil fuel combustion, renewable energy, sea level rise, plastic in the ocean, pesticide and toxicology.
 Case studies are presented to pair with lectures focused on environmental issues in New York City (NYC).
-For example: air pollution and asthma in the South Bronx, NYC drinking water quality, food desert in the Bronx, combined sewer overflow (CSO) impact on water pollution in the Harlem River, water pollution in NYC, climate change in summer 2021 impact on water pollution and air pollution in NYC, polychlorinated biphenyls (PCBs) in the Hudson River and Stripped Bass consumption safety, reduce/reuse/recycle in NYC.
-Invited speaker will give a talk on modeling movement, behavior and interaction of panthera tigris.
-From this talk students will learn about tiger and interaction with ecosystem in Thailand and Nepal.
-Student will learn what is environmental science and environmental pollution and be able to use case studies and guest speakers' talk to develop a final presentation and final paper.
+For example: air pollution and asthma in the South Bronx, NYC drinking water quality, food desert in the Bronx, combined sewer overflow (CSO) impact on water pollution in the Harlem River, water pollution in NYC, NYC drinking water quality, climate change in summer 2021 impact on water pollution and air pollution in NYC, polychlorinated biphenyls (PCBs) in the Hudson River and Stripped

+Bass consumption safety, reduce/reuse/recycle in NYC.
+Invited speaker Dr. Patrick Alexander will give a talk on climate change and Greenland ice sheet melting.
+Dr. Glen Harrison will give a talk on the status of spent nuclear fuel in the United States.
+Invited speaker will give a talk on Tiger behavior and ecosystem in Thailand and Nepal.
+Students will learn what is environmental science and environmental pollution and be able to use case studies and guest speakers' talk to develop a final presentation and final paper.